Viktor Knorre: Biography and family background

 Knorre was born into a three-generation astronomer family.
 His grandfather, Ernst Friedrich Knorre (1759–1810), had moved from Germany to Dorpat (now Tartu, Estonia) where he worked (1803–10) as Observator for the Dorpat observatory (opened in 1802) and professor of Mathematics at the University of Dorpat.

 Victor Knorre's father, Karl Friedrich Knorre (1801–1883), set up and was director of the Nikolayev Astronomical Observatory starting in 1827.

-Viktor was born the fifth of fifteen children in Nikolayev (now Mykolayiv, Ukraine).
+Viktor was born the fifth of fifteen children in Nikolayev (now Mykolaiv, Ukraine).
 He moved to Berlin in 1862 to study astronomy with Wilhelm Julius Foerster.
 He worked at Pulkovo Observatory in 1867 as an astronomical calculator and then at Berlin Observatory, where his father moved circa 1871.

 Astronomer

 From 1873, he was observer at the Berlin Observatory.
 Knorre discovered four asteroids.
 He did not teach students at the University of Berlin; instead he gave introductions into the use of the telescopes of the Observatory.
 In 1892 he was appointed Professor of Astronomy.
 Knorre took an interest in the improvement of astronomical equipment, and published papers on an improved equatorial telescope mount, referred to as the "Knorre & Heele" mount.